malithj/scaling-book/sharding.md

 ### Case 1: neither multiplicand has a sharded contracting dimension

-**Lemma:** when multiplying partitioned tensors, the computation is valid and the output follows the sharding of the inputs *unless* the contracting dimension is sharded or both tensors have a non-contracting dimension sharded along the same axis.
+**Lemma:** when multiplying sharded matrices, the computation is valid and the output follows the sharding of the inputs *unless* the contracting dimension is sharded or both matrices are sharded along the same axis.
 For example, this works fine

 $$\begin{equation*}
 \mathbf{A}[I_X, J] \cdot \mathbf{B}[J, K_Y] \rightarrow \mathbf{C}[I_X, K_Y]